 Maydena was the main centre of supply and communication for the Adamsfield mine (a mining camp that soon became home to over 2,000 workers and yet was abandoned within 30 years of settlement), where fortunes were both made and lost in the search for osmiridium.
 The 1930s saw the end of the mining rush and then the disastrous bush fire of 1934 swept through the area.
 Sadly this bushfire resulted in the sawmills winding down their operations.
 In the late 1930s Australian Newsprint Mills Ltd became interested in the forest areas of the region for supply of timber for paper production, and intensive surveys were done.
 The railway line was then extended from Fitzgerald to Kallista, beyond Maydena, and forestry once more became the focus of the region as logs were transported along the railway lines to the Newsprint Mill in New Norfolk.
 In 1947 the present township of Maydena was built as a base for logging in the Florentine Valley.
 Today, trains no longer run on the 3′ 6″ gauge railway line, and the tiny township of Maydena in the 2011 Census had a population of 225 people.

-Railtrack Riders (RTR), Maydena
+Railtrack Riders (RTR): Maydena

 The Railtrack Riders (RTR) at Maydena are believed to be a first in Australia, and provide people with an opportunity to travel along the old Maydena Rail Track past an historic old railway siding and into beautiful regrowth rainforest.
 This tourist initiative was developed by the Maydena Community Association.
 It was the vision of project co-ordinator Geoff Williams who researched similar undertakings in Connecticut in the US, from where he imported the wheels for these brilliant pedal powered vehicles.
 Safety and Standards saw Geoff working with the Department of Industry, Energy and Resources and a railway expert was brought down from NSW.
-The frames were made, wheels, axels and modified disc brakes were fitted, independent suspension using modified recycled valve springs from car engines and seats were added (recycled from the chairs from Maydena Primary School).
+The frames were made, wheels, axles and modified disc brakes were fitted, independent suspension using modified recycled valve springs from car engines and seats were added (recycled from the chairs from Maydena Primary School).
 The result: four wheeled, lightweight vehicles powered by pedals… just like big billy carts designed to run on rails and completely safe.

-A Physical Workout.
-Or Not…
+Physical Workout.
+Or Not.

 Upon arrival at RTR Sarah, our guide, presented us with a Railtrack Riders Licence.
 Geoff Williams, Operations Manager at RTR along with employee Max, then took us through a short induction along with the other riders, consisting of do’s and don’ts along with general safety procedures.
 The railtrack riders are designed to hold either two people or four, only one rider has control of the brake.
 Once seated we were ‘sized up’ re body length for comfort of pedalling, adjustments made if necessary, and then we were off… pedalling our way on a beautiful 2.4km journey through the natural beauty alongside the old disused rail track between Maydena and the Florentine Valley station.
 Here I must make apologies to Sarah for not pulling my weight!
 With the benefits of two per railtrack rider, I got to put my feet up and truly enjoy the journey!

 A journey through the beauty of forests, past old relics left from the historical past, all telling the story of this region’s history.
 Once we reached Florentine Station, the end of the line, it was off the railtrack riders for a beautiful wander through the forest followed, a forest holding a secret, the aim to find it!
 Here at the Florentine Station one also gets to view photographic displays of the early years, and old memorabilia of the early forestry days, and then it’s back on the railtrack riders for the return journey, another 2.4kms of pedalling.
 Although providing the bonus of a physical workout, one does not have to fear being unfit.
-Here at RTR a ‘rail tractor’ also follows to provide a push whenever necessary, certainly appreciated on the uphill sections, as my lone pedalling partner on the ride will testify to.
+Here at RTR a rail tractor also follows to provide a push whenever necessary, certainly appreciated on the uphill sections, as my lone pedalling partner on the ride will testify to.

-You May Even Sight a Tasmanian Tiger!
+Sight a Tasmanian Tiger!

-Extinct or not???
+Extinct or not?
 This is a question many ponder when talking about the Tasmanian Tiger (Thylacine), which was known to frequent the forests within the Florentine Valley region.
 Hunters and snarers trapped many Tasmanian Tigers in this region, supplying them mainly to the Hobart Zoo.
 Legend has it that the last Tasmanian Tiger trapped in the wild was trapped in the Florentine Valley.
-Today, stories of sightings in this region right up until recent times abound, and who knows, maybe if you take this adventure, you may well sight this elusive creature!
+Today, stories of sightings in this region right up until recent times abound, and who knows, maybe if you take this adventure, you may well sight this elusive creature.